RedHatInsights/ccx-notification-writer/README.md

-style                Run all the formatting related commands (fmt, vet, lint, cyclo) + check shell scripts run                  Build the project and executes the binary test                 Run the unit tests profiler             Run the unit tests with profiler enabled benchmark            Run benchmarks cover                Generate HTML pages with code coverage
+style                Run all the formatting related commands (fmt, vet, lint, cyclo) + check shell scripts run                  Build the project and executes the binary test                 Run the unit tests build-test           Build native binary with unit tests and benchmarks profiler             Run the unit tests with profiler enabled benchmark            Run benchmarks cover                Generate HTML pages with code coverage